bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 * [ ] Introduce CSS animations to your site.
 * [ ] Build a contact page and create a form with several inputs of your choosing
 * [ ] Add responsive breakpoints to your code by using media queries

+*Notes to myself

+-Try and Finish to reach MVP Before Tues
+    Check readme to finish the last of goals
+-Home page header does not stretch along with the rest of the body.